quocbahuynh/ViqiumAI/README.md

 ## Core Features

-### 1. Omnichannel Integration
+### 1. Omnichannel Integration (Facebook & Website)
-Connect your business across multiple platforms effortlessly:
+Seamlessly deploy your AI Chatbot across your most critical sales channels:
-- **Facebook Fanpages:** Automatically synchronize and reply to customer inquiries via Messenger 24/7.
+- **Facebook Fanpage Integration:** Connect your chatbot directly to your Facebook Fanpages with just a few clicks.
+The AI will monitor your page 24/7, instantly replying to customer inquiries via Messenger, handling FAQs, and guiding users to purchase without any human intervention.
-- **Website Embeds:** Includes a lightweight, custom JavaScript embed code, allowing non-technical owners to inject the chatbot into any external website with a single line of code.
+- **Website Widget Integration:** No coding experience required.
+Viqium AI provides a lightweight, custom JavaScript embed code (`<script>`).
+Simply paste this single line of code into your website's HTML, and a fully functional, floating AI chat widget will instantly appear on your storefront to assist visitors.

 ### 2. Smart AI Sales & Upselling
 Viqium AI acts as a 24/7 virtual sales representative equipped with advanced sales tactics: